flozanor82/SchoolClosures_EdWeek/README.md

 ### SEDA Files
 To create a county file, we use SEDA files that have cross-walks of LEAs to counties to retrieve the county fips code.

-# Procedure Description
+# Procedure General Description
 We received archived version of EdWeek files, the version as of 3/13 is the first that tracked district level decisions up to then only schools with clean identifiers.
 We then update every day from then to 3/23.
 After 3/23 there is pretty much no variation since then once most of the state rulings have been accounted for.
 We completed the infromation of states still missing from a mandate/recommendation using information from the University of Washington state policies.

-We were able to retrieve most of the information pertaining the school files as the project moved along using fuzzy matching, which included: state and school names keys, first, followed by retrieved NCESIDs from the EdWeek files.
+We were able to retrieve most of the information pertaining the school files as the project moved along using fuzzy matching, which included: state and school names keys, first, followed by retrieved NCESIDs from the Education Week files.

+A step-by-step description can be found in the next section to the references to the code.Here a general description of the steps to clean and produce the time-series files.

+1) Clean Education Week level <br>
+Apart from importing and leaving variables ready for use, the most important decision at this level, is that school closures are a measure of students affected by a closure.
+Once a school district is closed, it is assumed that it remains closed.
+This decision allows for a cleaner programming.
+Eye-balling the dates of reopening, several dates for reopening are in conflict with the state school closure mandate, or the openings were postponed in later files.

+2) Merge EdWeek data with NCES information <br>
+This provides complete information about the district and about the geography of the school district.
+Enrollment data is used from NCES as has complete information from all schools and calculating shares can be done relative to the entire geography in question.
+Keeping only K12 grades and the proper categories in the LEA file from NCES renders 46’7 million students in the LEA data.
+For the setting of the daily data we keep the EdWeek school districts for a while.
+The SEDA File is used to retrieve the countyfips information.

+3) Merge EdWeek enriched data with the EdWeek Data for State Closures <br>
+We checked this on April 9 to make sure that all data was coming from EdWeek.
+Tow states did not have state mandate/recommended closures in the Education Week files as per Apr10: Iowa and Nebraska.
+We included the information for these states from Univeristy of Washington.

+4) Organize information <br>
+A double iteration is performed: 1) for each state with an early school district closure, for each early closing date, the number of students affected are tagged and a variable for the cumulative number of students affected is created (stud_off).
+This is done until the available early closing dates within a state are finished or until the state mandate is in effect.

+5) Re-merge NCES information
+Finally, we merge with the NCES data again, and now we have information for the entirety of school districts.
+If they have an early closure, they will have that date reported (distclose_date), but all school districts have also the state mandated date (stclose_date).
+At district level, unless they have an early school-only closure,  the shared of students affected jumps from 0 to 1, and all its students get affected after a decision is made.
+A final iteration keeps the information for each school district intact until the date that the state mandated the closing.

+At the county and state levels, school district early closures affect only a proportion of students.
+These proportions (pct_stud_off) are calculated from the school_count of each district within a county or a state (county_enroll) (state_enroll).
+Before calculating the proportions, a collapse of the data is performed to the desired geographic level (county, state).
 So, we have a file that is at district level, another one at the county level and another one at the state level.

 # File Structure